Sacred World: The View and Practice

 March 30 / 8:00 AM - April 5 / 8:00 PM

 Each year people all around the Northwest region look forward to the the Seattle vajrayana weekthun.
-It is a special opportunity for the vajra-sangha to come together for connection with the Dharma, to see family faces, and to engage in deep practice.
+It is a special opportunity for the vajra-sangha to come together for connection with the Dharma, to see familiar faces, and to engage in deep practice.
 This year we are very excited to host Acharya Hayashi to illuminate the teachings.
 We hope that you will make the time to join us for this precious retreat.

 Acharya Arawana Hayashi will teach on Sacred World.
 Her intention is to give us a chance to explore the co-emergence around the perfect and the flawed (absolute and relative) and the Vajrayana approach to holding both.
 Vajrayana introduces us into a world of powerful presence and possibility.
 The study and practices demand our careful attention and subtle understanding.
 In today's world, teachings on Sacred World and the practices that invite us into that vast and brilliant awareness, are more needed than ever and demand our openness and courage.
 The weekthun offers practitioners a strong practice container and an opportunity to deepen our understanding of sacredness and vajra sangha.

 This program is open to all Vajrayana practitioners and will include practice sessions for Primordial Rigden Ngondro, Werma, and Scorpion Seal practitioners.
+In addition it will be possible to sit in Shamatha, engage in Mahayana practices or do other practices we have received.

 Full participation in this retreat will meet the one week requirements for an Acharya led group practice retreat.

-Arawana Hayashi first saw Vidyadhara Chogyam Rinpoche in the summer of 1974 when her improvisational dance company auspiciously toured through Boulder.
+Archarya Arawana Hayashi first saw Vidyadhara Chogyam Rinpoche in the summer of 1974 when her improvisational dance company auspiciously toured through Boulder.
 She did not remember anything he said, but she had never seen anyone move through the space as he did.
 That inspired her to stop and sit down on a cushion.

 In 1976 he suggested she join the Naropa Institute as Co-Director of the Dance Program with Barbara Dilley.
 The following year he asked her to studybugaku, Japanese Court Dance, and to use this form as a basis for creating Shambhala art.
 She then began studying with Suenobu Togi Sensei, formerly a member of the Japanese Imperial Household Music Department.
 While at Naropa she created with Lee Worley, Jeremy Hayward, and Jerry Granelli a Rockefeller Foundation Arts in Education program for classroom teachers.